G-Research/ParquetSharp/docs/Writing.md

 # Writing Parquet files

-The low-level ParquetSharp API provides the `ParquetFileWriter` class for writing Parquet files.
+The low-level ParquetSharp API provides the `ParquetSharp.ParquetFileWriter` class for writing Parquet files.

 ## Defining the schema